92P96AK/db-scout/README.md

 ## Next Version Targets

-In the next version of DB-SCOUT, I plan to include support for additional databases, including MySQL, MariaDB, MongoDB, and others.
+In the next version of DB-SCOUT, I plan to include support for additional databases, including MySQL and others.
 Stay tuned for updates!